Simple Security Advice for Real People

 Explore Security by Topic

-Start with the online security overview for a guided introduction to the most important topics, or browse all online security guides to explore the full library of guides and articles
+Start with the online security overview for a guided introduction, or browse all online security guides to explore the full library.

-Improve your physical security with practical advice on locks, cameras, lighting, and smart devices.
-Real guidance for homeowners and renters alike.
+Improve your physical security with practical advice on locks, cameras, lighting, smart devices, doors, windows, and simple steps that work for homeowners and renters alike.

-Start with the home security overview for a guided introduction, or browse all home security guides to explore the complete collection of guides and articles.
+Start with the home security overview for a guided introduction, or browse all home security guides to explore the complete collection.

 Latest Security Guides and Insights

 Fresh guides, honest reviews, and practical security advice to help you protect your home and digital life.
-New content added regularly.
-You can also explore the full library of security guides and articles in Online Security or Home Security.
+New content is added regularly, and you can always explore the full library through Online Security or Home Security.

 Focus on the basics first.
 Secure all doors and windows with quality locks, improve visibility with outdoor lighting, and consider adding cameras or a video doorbell.
 These simple steps cover the most common entry points and risks.